nazar-pc/CleverStyle-Framework/docs/frontend-advanced/RequireJS.md

-[RequireJS](https://github.com/jrburke/requirejs) is bundled in CleverStyle Framework out of the box.
+[Alameda](https://github.com/requirejs/alameda) (modern RequireJS-compatible library) is bundled in CleverStyle Framework out of the box.

 All other third-party libraries bundled with system like jQuery or jsSHA are also available as AMD modules through RequireJS.